hitoshi-watase/sercrod/docs/reference/directives/attribute-style.md

 This means:

-- Nablla does not prohibit combining :style with *style or n-style on the same element, but *style / n-style will overwrite the effect of :style when both are present.
+- Sercrod does not prohibit combining :style with *style or n-style on the same element, but *style / n-style will overwrite the effect of :style when both are present.
 - For clarity and predictability, it is recommended to choose either :style or *style / n-style per element, rather than using both at once.